Frequently Asked Licensing Questions

 How do I renew online if I don't have a credit card?

 You must use a credit card to renew online.
 You may use your family member or employer credit card if you have authorization to do so.
-Otherwise you will need to download a paper application, complete it and submit it to the Board office.
+You can purchase a Visa card for the purpose of renewing your license at any most retail stores.

 How do I know if my licensing application is incomplete?